 - Interview from home & line up a job in advance

 - Fantastic travel opportunities throughout Asia

-From the day you begin your TEFL class to the day you get on a plane to go to Korea, the process of certification, arranging a teaching job, and making travel and visa arrangements typically takes 4-6 months (2-3 months longer for public school positions).
+From the day you begin your TEFL class to the day you get on a plane to go to South Korea, the process of certification, arranging a teaching job, and making travel and visa arrangements typically takes 4-6 months (2-3 months longer for public school positions).